-The above feature has been effectively exploited in the present design, let’s learn the circuit functioning with the following instructions:
+The above feature has been effectively exploited in the present code lock circuit design, let’s learn the circuit functioning with the following instructions:

 The figure shows a simple arrangement where, three SCRs are wired in conjunction with an array of ten micro switches.